 For a quick way to pan through your document, make sure that the Hand tool is active.
 Then click and hold the mouse.
 InDesign will zoom out and display a red rectangle.
-If you move the mouse, InDesign CS4 stops zooming and instead lets you move the rectangle to a new area of focus.
+If you move the mouse, InDesign stops zooming and instead lets you move the rectangle to a new area of focus.
 Let go to have InDesign display that part of the document back at the original zoom setting.
-(This new zoom-and-pan navigator option replaces previous versions' Navigator panel and its features.)
 If the autozoom is too fast, you can use the up and down arrow keys instead to manually move through various zoom levels.
 And if you decide you've navigated some place you didn't mean to, just press Esc - as long as the mouse is still pressed - to start over.

 - ✓ Zoom tool: With the Zoom tool, you increase and decrease the document view scale.
-You can highlight a specific area on a page to change its view, or you can click on-screen to change the view scale within InDesign's preset increments, which is the same as pressing ૠ+= or Ctrl+= to zoom in. - Mode buttons: At the very bottom of the Tools panel is the Preview Mode button.
-Its pop-out menu has four preview options: Bleed mode, Slug mode, Preview mode, and Normal mode.
-Bleed mode shows any objects that bleed (extend) beyond the page boundaries, whereas Slug mode shows the space reserved for information such as crop marks and color separation names used in final output.
-Preview mode shows you the layout as if it were printed (no guides, bounding boxes, and so on.)
-Normal mode shows you any interface elements in use, such as guides, hidden characters, and story threads.
-You can read more about these in Chapter 3.
-You set these options when you create new documents or by options for modifying whatever it is you clicked.
-InDesign provides a lot of options this way, and using the contextual menus to access InDesign functions is often easier than hunting through the many regular menu options and panels.
+You can highlight a specific area on a page to change its view, or you can click on-screen to change the view scale within InDesign's preset increments, which is the same as pressing ૠ+= or Ctrl+= to zoom in. - Screen Mode buttons: At the very bottom of the Tools panel is the Screen Mode button, which by default shows the Normal mode as active.
+Its pop-out menu has four additional options: Bleed, Slug, Preview, and Presentation.
+The Normal screen mode shows rulers, frame edges, document margins, page boundaries, guides, text flow indicators, and all the other visual cues that InDesign displays to help you identify various kinds of objects.
+The Preview mode shows you just the pages and their content, without these onscreen indicators, so you can see what the reader will ultimately see, The Bleed mode is a variation of the Preview mode that shows any objects that bleed (extend) beyond the page boundaries, whereas Slug mode is a variation of the Preview mode that shows the space reserved for information such as crop marks and color separation names used in final output.
+(The View menu also has a Screen Mode submenu that lets you access these modes.)